 Cleaning Tips That Protect Painful Joints

-Keeping a clean home can be a painful project for people with arthritic joints.
+Keeping a clean home can be a painful project for people with arthritis.
 We’ve got some shortcut tips to streamline your cleaning while protecting your joints.

 - Choose cleaning products wisely.
 Using spray bottles can be tough on arthritic hands.
 Large heavy containers of detergent may be a challenge to lift and carry.
 Scrubbing brushes might require more muscle and endurance than you have.
 Look for cleaning products in smaller, lighter bottles that are easy to handle and apply.
 Cleaning tools like microfiber cloths, gloves, and “magic eraser” sponges enable you to tackle dirt without a lot of heavy scrubbing.